jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

   (b) an offence against the former section 139 of the Crimes Act 1961 (indecent act between woman and girl) is equivalent to an offence against section 134(3) of that Act (indecent act on young person under 16):
   (c) an offence against the former section 140 of the Crimes Act 1961 (indecency with boy under 12) is equivalent to an offence against section 132(3) of that Act (indecent act on child under 12):
   (d) an offence against the former section 140A of the Crimes Act 1961 (indecency with boy between 12 and 16) is equivalent to an offence against section 134(3) of that Act (indecent act on young person under 16):
-  (e) an offence against the former section 142 of the Crimes Act 1961 (anal intercourse)
+  (e) an offence against the former section 142 of the Crimes Act 1961 (anal intercourse)—
     (i) if the person upon whom the act of anal intercourse was committed was under the age of 12 years when the act was committed, is equivalent to an offence against section 132(1) of that Act (sexual connection with child under 12); and
     (ii) if the person upon whom the act of anal intercourse was committed was of or over the age of 12 years when the act was committed, is equivalent to an offence against section 134(1) of that Act (sexual connection with young person under 16).
-(3) An offence under the Films, Videos, and Publications Classification Act 1993 is also a relevant offence if the offence is punishable by imprisonment and any publication that is the subject of the offence is objectionable because it does any or all of the following:—
+(3) An offence under the Films, Videos, and Publications Classification Act 1993 is also a relevant offence if the offence is punishable by imprisonment and any publication that is the subject of the offence is objectionable because it does any or all of the following:
   (a) promotes or supports, or tends to promote or support, the exploitation of children, or young persons, or both, for sexual purposes:
   (b) describes, depicts, or otherwise deals with sexual conduct with or by children, or young persons, or both:
   (c) exploits the nudity of children, or young persons, or both.